Salisbury VA one of three sites for research study on COVID-19 treatment drug - Salisbury Post

 The drug can only be administered to a patient that recently received a positive COVID-19 test and is showing only mild symptoms of the virus.
 A patient who fits this criteria is offered the drug and will decide if they want to participate in the study or not.

 Whenever the first patient at the VA Medical Center is administered the drug, they won’t know for certain if they were given the drug or a placebo.
 Neither will the doctors.
-That’s because the clinical trial is double-blind to ensure results are as accurate as possible.
+That’s because the trial is double-blind to ensure results are as accurate as possible.
 A patient has a 50% chance of receiving PTC299.
 It will only be revealed after the conclusion of the study whether or not a patient received a placebo or the real drug.

 While a patient who has COVID-19 will not know for sure whether they are receiving PTC299 or a placebo, they will receive the same care no matter what.
 The staff at the Salisbury VA will continue to treat the virus to the best of their abilities.